CJ-Jackson/shorty/README.md

 ## Demo

-Can be found at https://shorty.cj-jackson.com
+Can be found at https://shorty.cj-jackson.com (It's offline)

 ## Installation